Phantom cosmological model with observational constraints in $f(Q)$ gravity: Introduction

 \section{Introduction}

 The most well known theory for gravitational interactions is General Relativity (GR).
 Based on Riemannian geometry, the Levi-Civita connection has been used to describe GR.
 The Ricci curvature $R$ has been taken into account as the space time unit and the geometry is free from torsion and nonmetricity.
-The research devoted to its modification and extension is basically for two reasons: (i) the modified gravity hypothesis arises from cosmological grounds and it is an efficient way to explain the expansion of universe over time \cite{Capozziello2011, Saridakis2021} and; (ii) for a purely theoretical motivation.
+The research devoted to its modification and extension is basically for two reasons: (i) the modified gravity hypothesis arises from cosmological grounds and it is an efficient way to explain the expansion of the Universe over time \cite{Capozziello2011, Saridakis2021} and; (ii) for a purely theoretical motivation.
 It aims at enhancing the renormalizability of GR with the further goal of achieving a quantum gravity theory\cite{Stelle1977}.
 Within GR, the observed late time accelerated expansion of the Universe has been modeled by the cosmological constant $\Lambda$ \cite{Riess1998, Perlmutter1999, Spergel2003, Eisenstein2005, Betoule2014, Ade2016, Aghanim2016}.
 Recently, a cosmological model known as $\Lambda$CDM (Cold Dark Matter) model has been faced with several challenges.
 There are alternatives to the $\Lambda$CDM, such as modified gravity theories, which modify the long-range gravitational interaction.
 The gravitational force can also be expressed in terms of other geometries, such as teleparallel gravity \cite{Aldrovandi2014}, in which the force is governed by the torsion $T$ rather than the curvature $R$.
-Another approach would be the nonmetricity approach, where the nonmetricity $Q$ mediates the gravitational interaction and is free from curvature and torsion, known as the symmetric teleparallel gravity \cite{Nester1998}.
+Another approach would be the nonmetricity approach, where the nonmetricity $Q$ mediates the gravitational interaction.
+The nonmetricity $Q$ is curvature-free and torsion-free and the gravity based on the nonmetrtcity is known as the symmetric teleparallel gravity \cite{Nester1998}.